averoli/averoli/README.md

 🚀 I am passionate about projects that can contribute to society and improve people's live.

-👀 I've a mindset of learning and curiosity
+👀 I have a mindset of learning and curiosity

 🎯 2023 Goals: Learn more about DevOps